 Orange County Domestic Violence Expungement Attorney

 At the Law Offices of Randy Collins, we know how important it is to seek relief from a domestic violence conviction.
-Petitioning for an expungement is a crucial step for anyone who has lived with a conviction and genuinely wants to reform and get on with their life.
+Petitioning for an expungement is crucial for anyone who has lived with a conviction and genuinely wants to reform and get on with their life.
 Our Orange County domestic violence expungement attorneys are here to assist you in seeking a second chance.

-Person with whom the alleged offender shares a child
+- Person with whom the alleged offender shares a child

-Dating partner
+- Dating partner

-Fiancé(e)
+- Fiancé(e)

-Note that physical contact does not have to be made for someone to be arrested.
+Physical contact does not have to be made for someone to be arrested.
 Saying something interpreted as potentially violent or abusive is an offense.

 Depending on the nature of the offense, domestic violence can be a misdemeanor or felony.
-Felonies are more serious and a conviction results in harsher penalties.
+Felonies are more serious, and a conviction results in harsher penalties.
 Thus, it is generally easier to expunge a misdemeanor than a felony.

 Can a Misdemeanor Domestic Violence Conviction Be Expunged?